croyla/bmtc-platforms/README.md

 The entire service is designed to run smoother when installed on your phone.
 This can be done on iOS by opening the site in Safari, clicking on share, and adding it to the home screen.
 Similarly possible on Android with the default device browser, clicking on "Install" in the options area (next to the address bar).

 A few notes: The platforms may have inaccurate data.
-In my personal experience I have found "Platform 5" to have very inaccurate data, if you are aware of inaccuracies please raise an issue or comment [here](https://gist.github.com/croyla/6f0e128de90c49d016e6b15ebbf6d3c0).
+If you are aware of inaccuracies please raise an issue in this repo or [here](https://github.com/croyla/bmtc-platforms-geojson).

 ### Self-Hosting

-Self hosting can be achieved by simply cloning this repo and serving the folder, however the map will not load as the Mapbox Token used right now is restricted.
+Self-hosting can be achieved by simply cloning this repo and serving the folder, however the map will not load as the Mapbox Token used right now is restricted.

 This can be solved by editing the code block: